 - McCleskey v.
 Zant: A Stricter Standard of Review for Abuse of the Writ of Habeas Corpus Involving Successive Federal Petitions.
 Hall, Thomas S., Creighton Law Review, Volume 25, No. 1, December 1991, Creighton University School of Law.

-Educational Seminar Presenter — topics include estate planning, end-of-life decision-making, conservation issues, charitable tax law, non-profit board governance
+Educational Seminar Presenter — topics include succession planning for family land, estate planning, end-of-life decision-making, conservation issues, charitable tax law, non-profit board governance

 Teaching Elder – Texas Men as Learners and Elders, Men’s Rites of Passage